kenlasko/omni-public/README.md

 kubectl krew install oidc-login
 ```

-## Using Windows Subsystem for Linux
+## Browser Redirection for Windows Subsystem for Linux
-Install wslu (for WSL browser redirection)
+If you're using WSL, install `wslu`.
+This allows for external browser redirection from the WSL session to your main browser in Windows
 ```
 sudo apt install wslu -y
 ```